cujarrett/learning-aws/aws-certified-solutions-architect–associate/personal-flash-card-questions.md

 ---

-What are the two types of Distribution in CloudFront?
+What are the two types of distributions in CloudFront?

 <details>
 <summary>Show answer</summary>